samuelvanderwaal/metaboss/docs-src/src/collections.md

 This will read the items from the cache file and retry them.

 When retrying, if you consistently end up with the same number being retried each time it probably indicates those items cannot be migrated for some reason.
-Exit out of the retry flow by pressing "n" and then check the errors on the items that failed to migrate.
+Check the errors on the items that failed to migrate.

 Example cache file: